mazhara/cho/README.md

 #### Here we are

 12. Testing jobs
+13. Http payload validation
+14. Pagination and filtering

 #### How to

 - using docker containers for tests
 - we need spin transactor every time as all test should work in separete env
+- refined will not be used because: check at compile time - increase compile time lowers DX "coerce"
+- we will use extention method for validation